-- 1. The employee is responsible for obtaining verification of previous teaching experience, using the forms contained in the appointment packet. - a.
-Only regular teaching or education-related experience will be accepted (Credit for substitute teaching on a daily or permanent basis that is not contracted will not be accepted.) - Definition Year of Service one-half year plus one day (99 days) of a contractual year; or, a major portion of the hours (greater than 3.625)
+- 1. The employee is responsible for obtaining verification of previous teaching experience, using the forms contained in the appointment packet. - Only regular teaching or education-related experience will be accepted (Credit for substitute teaching on a daily or permanent basis that is not contracted will not be accepted.) - b.
+Definition Year of Service one-half year plus one day (99 days) of a contractual year; or, a major portion of the hours (greater than 3.625) per day for 99 days; or, a combination of full-time and fraction of hours to equal a total of 71 hours during a contractual year.

-- per day for 99 days; or, a combination of full-time and fraction of hours to equal a total of 71 hours during a contractual year. - Teaching or administrative experience in any state or regionally accredited public school (K-12), junior or community college, university (graduate assistant experience will not be counted) or government-sponsored school will be accepted. - 3.
-Certified teaching experience at private schools or institutions that have SACS, WACS, NWACS, NEACS and MSACS accreditation and other approved accrediting agencies gain experience at the rate.
+- 3. Certified teaching experience at private schools or institutions that have SACS, WACS, NWACS, NCACS, NEACS and MSACS accreditation and other approved accrediting agencies gain experience at the rate.
 For private school credit, please refer to the article 21.07, G., of the current teacher collective bargaining agreement. - 4.
 Maximum service that may be credited in Leon County Public Schools is 28-plus years, or pay level 23. - 5.
 Up to three years of military credit is granted for war-time or three years of instructional experience if related to employee's instructional assignment.
 An official copy of the Honorable Discharge and "Report of Separation from Active Duty" forms (DD 214) must be furnished. - 6.
 Up to 10 years occupational experience is granted for industrial and technical employee staff.